ach1lles11/Chic-Fil-A-Database/README.md

 - Name: The name of each item in the first column in the database.
 This is the name of the individual menu item as listed on the Chic-Fil-A One App.
 - Meal: The part of the meal which the individual items are a part of.
 The categories are Beverage, Breakfast, Side, Entrée, Treat, Salad.
 - Points: The point value required to redeem the voucher.
-- Price w/o Tax:
-- Price w/ Tax:
+- Price w/o Tax: This is the price listed on the Chic-Fil-A menu.
+This is the price before local sales tax is added.
+- Price w/ Tax: This the price of the menu item with tax included in the price calculation.
+The tax rate for this particular calculation is 7.500%, which is the sales tax in Chapel Hill, North Carolina
+- Price per Point: This is the value you gain per point.
+This is calculated by taking the price with tax, dividing it by the points and multiplying by 100.
+The result is price per point, with the price in cents.

 # Excel Spreadsheet

-Like below is to the Excel Spreadsheet created to
+Link below is to the Excel Spreadsheet created to model the data